mosip/documentation/docs/administration.md

 To view the list of machines,
 1. Click Resources-> Machines
 2. For a detailed view, click on a particular machine name.
-This detailed view shows all the details of a registration machine in all the country configured languages.
+This detailed view shows all the details of a registration machine in the logged in language.
 3. To apply a filter, click **Filter**.
 The administrator can filter the list of machines based on parameters like *Machine name, Mac address, Serial number, Status, Machine type.*